vuongtrans/coralvision-sjsumasters/README.md

 6. /color/Only --> Colorized images of binary images
 7. /color/Removed --> Results from removing colors by most dominant to least dominant

 In total, 43 directories will be created.
+For each color, directories #2-6 will be created.

 In addition, an elapsed time will be printed at the end of the code execution.
 "Elapsed time in seconds: <###>"